GfSE/SAF-Specification/stakeholders.md

 * What is the rationale when requirements are not considered?
 * What is the sequence of interactions among the system and context elements
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
+* What operational exchanges do operational performers need to consume or provide?
 * What shall be validated to the customer at system level?
 * Which functions will the system provide?
 * Which information is exchanged between the system and external entities?
 * Which modes and states does the system have?
 * Who provides the inputs to a critical function?
+* Wich data types, entity types, related value types, and units have to be known to the SOI and used by the SOI?
 # Security Expert
 Definition - Security Specialist:
 Security is one subject matter of specialty engineering but important enough to be treated separately.